Luxed/nvim-config/notes.md

 - ~~Move some plugin configurations to own files (in autoload or in new directory with dynamic loading)~~
 - Move entire config to Lua
+- Look into `netrw` (built in file explorer) to potentially replace NERDTree (only used for quick look at project or sometimes "project drawer" style which doesn't fit Vim very well)

 # Neovim 0.5 features